-- Meet the time and grade-point requirements of the Graduate School. - Complete the minimum credits in each of the degree program descriptions. - Complete all course and program requirements of applicable master's program.
+- · Meet the time and grade-point requirements of the Graduate School. - · Complete the minimum credits in each of the degree program descriptions. - Complete all course and program requirements of applicable master's program.

 Questions regarding these Policies, Procedures, and Requirements may be sent via e-mail to gradcba@uakron.edu.
-Further information may be found at the College of Business Administration website: http://www.uakron.edu/cba/grad.
+Further information may be found at the College of Business Administration website: mba.uakron.edu.